Field Program FAQs

 Inside Education is excited to offer our award-winning forest education programs to Edmonton and area schools!

-Programs are available at both Cooking Lake or Bunchberry in the spring and only Bunchberry in the fall.
+Field Trips are available at both Cooking Lake or Bunchberry in the spring and only Bunchberry in the fall.

-- All programs are no-cost
+• All field trips are no-cost

-- A $100/bus subsidy is also available, invoice required - see our busing subsidy policy for details
+• A $100/bus subsidy is also available, invoice required - see our busing subsidy policy for details

 Program Themes